The process of identifying, analyzing, documenting, validating and managing system requirements.

 - Organize and classify requirements

-- Refine and decompose high-level requirements into detailed, implementable requirements and sub-requirements.
+- Refine and decompose high-level specifications into detailed, implementable items and sub-items.

 - Resolve ambiguities and conflicts between stakeholder requests through negotiation and prioritization.